-What are Positions in Public Humanities, and how are they related to PHP?
+What are the Positions in Public Humanities, and how are they related to PHP?

-Positions in Public Humanities provide additional funding to hire a one- or two-year entry-level staff person to work with the proposed project.
-Implementation applicants in the Exhibitions and Historic Places categories are eligible to apply for this support, but Planning and Humanities Discussions applicants are not.
-Implementation applicants may request up to an additional \$50,000 for a one-year position or \$100,000 for a two- year position, to support the hiring of a recent graduate of an MA or PhD program in a humanities discipline relevant to the project, including museum studies and public history.
+Implementation applicants in the Exhibitions and Historic Places categories are eligible to apply for support of Positions in Public Humanities, but Planning and Humanities Discussions applicants are not.
+Implementation applicants may request an additional \$50,000 (for projects with a one-year period of performance) or \$100,000 (for projects with a two- or three-year period of performance), to support the hiring of a recent graduate of a public humanities MA or PhD program or a recent graduate of a humanities PhD program, whose expertise would be critical to the success of the larger project.
 The individual must have graduated in the last five years, and they must be a U.S. citizen or a foreign national who has been living in the US or its jurisdiction for at least three years prior to the PHP application deadline.
+The \$50,000 would be used to support a one-year entry-level position.
+The \$100,000 would be used to support a two-year entry-level position.
 The candidate selected to fill the position would be expected to strengthen the interpretive and public aspects of the PHP project by incorporating fresh ideas and perspectives.
 More information is available in the Notice of Funding Opportunity.